That's My Baby! (1984 film)

 That's My Baby! is a 1984 Canadian comedy film directed by John Bradshaw and Edie Yolles.
 It was distributed for a brief time by Troma Entertainment.

-The film follows a couple, Lewis and Suzanne: Lewis takes care of the house and works part-time, while Suzanne works full-time.
+The film follows a Toronto couple, Lewis (Timothy Webber) and Suzanne (Sonja Smits).
+Lewis takes care of the house and works part-time, while Suzanne works full-time as a television producer.
 Lewis decides he wants a child, but Suzanne worries that it might interfere with her career.